lazzarello/arturia-keylab-map/README.md

 It has a surface mapping file for Ardour which will provide all the DAW Command Center controls on the front panel, along with the first 8 banks of fader/pan controls and one master fader/pan for the 9th.

+Right now the pads just do record arm for the 8 channel banks controlled by the faders.
+Perhaps when Ardour 7 comes out it can do clip loop triggers like Ableton Live.

 It also might have some unlocked features *not available in the vendor published software.* So far it seems like that's limited to controlling the aftertouch range of the 8 pads.

 ## How do I run it?

 The author is developing it on Ubuntu Studio with the latest Plasma 5 desktop release.
-They also have a custom built PipeWire so there's no JACK/ALSA bridging, which is weird but it works good for me.
+The author has also have a custom built PipeWire so there's no JACK/ALSA bridging, which is weird but it works good for me.
+They are trying to get it into the PipeWire work into Ubuntu Studio but that's for later.

 It depends on the rtmidi C++ library and Python bindings, which are available in Ubuntu Studio, though not for the author's setup.
 For this reason they are compiling rtmidi manually.